yugr/rust-slides/benchmarks/server.md

 $ systemctl stop networking.service
 ```

-Note that projects may not be buildable after that because dependencies won't download.
+Note that projects may not be buildable after that because dependencies won't download
+(so need to build without `--clone` and with `--no-clean`).

 TODO: check if this is important for stability